-The principles for the remuneration system of the Management Company are established in a remuneration policy decided by the Board of Directors of the Management Company.
-The Management Company's Remuneration Policy is based on the remuneration policy applicable to the Group but has been adapted to the Management Company's specific business activities.
-Matters that concern the remuneration policy are prepared by a specially-appointed remuneration committee within the Board prior to a decision by the Board of Directors.
+The principles for the remuneration system of the fund company are established in a remuneration policy decided by the fund company's board of directors.
+The fund company's remuneration policy is based on the remuneration policy applicable to the Group but has been adapted to the fund company's specific business activities.
+Matters that concern the remuneration policy are prepared by a specially appointed remuneration committee within the Board prior to a decision by the Board of Directors.

-The Board's remuneration committee consists of the Board members Lars Seiz (committee chairman) and Helen Fasth Gillstedt.
+The Board's remuneration committee consists of Board members Lars Seiz (committee chairman) and Helen Fasth Gillstedt.
 The composition and work of the committee are regulated in greater detail by the Board's rules of procedure, in addition to that which is stated in the remuneration policy.
 The remuneration committee has access to the information that may be required to carry out its tasks.
 The remuneration committee meets a minimum of three times per year.

-The Management Company's Remuneration Policy is reviewed annually or as necessary.
-The development of the proposal for the remuneration policy as well as the analysis of the risks associated with variable remuneration have followed the work within the Group and have involved the relevant representatives in the Management Company from senior management, the Compliance and Risk Control functions as well as the Management Company's Human Resources function.
-The Management Company's current remuneration policy is based on the risk analysis prepared by the Management Company's Risk Control function.
+The fund company's remuneration policy is reviewed annually or as necessary.
+The development of the proposal for the remuneration policy as well as the analysis of the risks associated with variable remuneration have followed the development within the Group and have involved relevant representatives in the fund company from senior management, the compliance and risk control functions as well as the fund company's human resources function.
+The fund company's risk control function.

-The CEO and relevant Heads within the Management Company are responsible for identifying, evaluating and limiting remuneration risks as well as proposing the format of the remuneration system in line with the Management Company's view on risks and the long term.
+The CEO and relevant Heads within the fund company are responsible for identifying, evaluating and limiting remuneration risks as well as proposing the format of the remuneration system in line with the fund company's view on risks and the long term.

-The Risk Control and Compliance functions are responsible for identifying, monitoring, analyzing and reporting key risks with the remuneration system.
+Risk Control and Compliance are responsible for identifying, monitoring, analysing and reporting key risks with the remuneration system.
 The responsibilities of the control functions and the information concerning the remuneration risks are specified further in the Board of Director's instructions for each function.

-The responsibility of the Internal Auditing function and information about the remuneration system are provided in what is stated in general in the Board of Director's instructions for the internal audit.
+The responsibility of the internal auditing function and information about the remuneration system are provided in what is stated in general in the Board of Director's instructions for the internal audit.